danbee/cv/source/sections/_experience.markdown

 **Senior Developer**: Aug 2021---Sept 2023

 - Developed and deployed a new annotation feature for lesson plans.
-Implemented a focused selection of drawing tools to teachers to use to annotate lessons.
+Implemented a focused selection of drawing tools for teachers to use to annotate lessons.
   This also uses websockets to broadcast annotations to students.

 - Created a self service interface for curriculum team members to be able to